couchand/tt06-dual-deque/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/test/badge.svg)

-# Tiny Tapeout Verilog Project Template
+# Dual Byte-sized Double-ended Queues

 - [Read the documentation for project](docs/info.md)

+This project is a submission to Tiny Tapeout.

 ## What is Tiny Tapeout?